page0egap/probabilistic-linear-regression-attack-hypersphere-secure-sketch/README.md

     ...
     x, face_files/8-10.jpg,8

-### Test in Real Dataset
+### Testing with the Real Dataset
 1. Download proper model from `insightface` "model zoo": https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch.
 Here we take ms1mv3_arcface_r100_fp16 as our backend(store in `models` directory);
 2. follow the `real-world-dataset.ipynb` notebook(.venv)

 Warning: The model and dataset should be attached to or exist in the docker image if you are using docker.
+Because the docker container should be able to access the model and dataset through file system.